 The Learning Institute is a Parkinson’s Foundation training program for people with Parkinson’s and care partners who would like to serve as Research Advocates.
-This program is an intensive three-day course in the research process.
+This program is an educational and interactive course in the research process.
 It will prepare participants to educate their communities about research and work with research teams to design and implement studies.

 Leading Parkinson’s experts teach Research Advocates the science of PD research and explore the process of developing new treatments.
 Parkinson’s Foundation staff, international thought leaders in patient engagement in research, teach Research Advocates the skills needed to collaborate with teams at the front lines of research.

 When and where is the next Learning Institute?

 We will announce the next Learning Institute soon.
 If you are interested in receiving the announcement, please email PatientEngagement@Parkinson.org.
 Remember, you can complete the online course in research advocacy if we have not yet announced the next Learning Institute.
 Completing the online course does not exclude you from participating in an in-person Learning Institute.

 The Parkinson's Foundation has long been dedicated to making patient engagement a reality in the Parkinson's community.

 - 2001: we established www.PDtrials.org as the first website and community coalition to help people with PD understand and find clinical trials.

 - 2006: we established the Parkinson’s Foundation People with Parkinson’s Advisory Council, the first-ever PD community council.